bstarynk/misc-basile/README.md

   use `gcc -Wall -O2 -march=native microbenchlist.c -o microbenchlist`
   to compile it.

+* `makeprimes.c` uses the very clever BSD `/usr/games/primes` program
+  and extract some primes from the stream of primes producing it.

 * `HelloWorld/` contains a small set of files and its [README](HelloWorld/README.md), for a tutorial about GNU make (done on the phone).
 Perhaps the GPLv3+ license does not fit for such a